garfix/nligems/doc/internals.md

 ### Goal: Knowledge Source

-Anthing that contains information may be the source of the information that a user may want to query.
-That's why we talk about knowledge source rather than just database.
+Anything that contains information may be the source of the information that a user may want to query.
+That's why we talk about a knowledge source rather than just a database.

 The technology of these sources may be

 - a relational database (approachable through SQL)
 - a triple store (approachable through SPARQL)
 - an in-memory fact base (defined and approachable through code in some programming language)
+- an online service with a public API

 The information itself may consist of

-- relations (person, sample)
+- relations (persons, soil samples, countries, ...)
-- inference rules (if a then b)
+- inference rules (if A then B)
 - time based information (at time T is was the case that C)
+- position based information (at position P it is the case that C)

-The source may be internal or external to the NLI system.
+The source may be ___internal___ or ___external___ to the NLI system.
 A database is always external to the system.
 Many older systems made use of some internal data structure that contained all its knowledge.

-For a simple NLI the domain of the knowledge source is 'objective', it contains soil sample data, geographical data or factual wordly information.
+For a simple NLI the domain of the knowledge source is ___objective___, it contains soil sample data, geographical data or other factual worldly information.

-More complex NLI systems even contain information about their inner processes, and this information can even be queried by the user (i.e. "Why did you pick up the red cube?").
-Let's call these knowledge sources 'subjective'.
+More complex NLI systems even contain information about their own inner processes, and this information can even be queried by the user (i.e. "Why did you pick up the red cube?").
+Let's call these knowledge sources ___subjective___.

 Subjective knowledge sources are: